adamsilver/fdpb/02-Checkout.md

 Not only that but it saves the business a lot of time and money too.
 If she makes the wrong order then she'll need to return them.
 This is costly and time-consuming, especially if the business offers free returns.

 By removing this step, it makes users anxious and therefore drop out.
 We should strive for clarity over brevity every time.
-Providing a check page like this is an essential part of this process.
+Providing a check page like this employs this principle.

 ### Amending their order